griffithlab/genviz.org/_posts/0002-03-01-introToggplot2.md

 date: 0002-03-01
 ---

 There are at least three primary graphics programs available within the R environment.
 A package for [base R graphics](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/00Index.html) is installed by default and provides a simple mechanism to quickly create graphs. [lattice](https://cran.r-project.org/web/packages/lattice/index.html) is another graphics package that attempts to improve on base R graphics by providing better defaults and the ability to easily display multivariate relationships.
 In particular, the package supports the creation of trellis graphs - graphs that display a variable or the relationship between variables, conditioned on one or more other variables.
-Finally, [ggplot2](http://ggplot2.org/) is a graphics program based on the grammar of graphics idealogy, and will be the primary focus of this course.
+Finally, [ggplot2](http://ggplot2.org/) is a graphics program based on the [grammar of graphics](https://byrneslab.net/classes/biol607/readings/wickham_layered-grammar.pdf) ideology, and will be the primary focus of this course.

 In this module, we will explore basic use of ggplot2 to plot genomic data.
 For illustration, we will use a set of mutation data from Supplemental Table S5 of the paper ["Recurrent somatic mutations affecting B-cell receptor signaling pathway genes in follicular lymphoma"](http://www.bloodjournal.org/content/129/4/473/tab-figures-only).
 You can download a cleaned up version of Supplemental Table S5 at [http://genomedata.org/gen-viz-workshop/intro_to_ggplot2/ggplot2ExampleData.tsv](http://genomedata.org/gen-viz-workshop/intro_to_ggplot2/ggplot2ExampleData.tsv)